-AES Gener has one Board Committee comprised of three members of which two, according to article 50 bis of Law 18.046, qualify as independent Directors.
-We believe that the number of independent experienced Directors that make up our Board, benefits our Company and our Stockholders.
+AES Andes has a Directors' Committee comprised of three members of which two, according to article 50 bis of Law 18.046, are independent Directors.

 We place great value on stockholder outreach and engage regularly with our investors to gain insight into the governance issues about which they care most.
 We seek a collaborative and mutually beneficial approach to issues of importance to investors that affect our business and aim to ensure that our corporate governance practices are informed by, and generally are in line with, our stockholders' expectations.